typelift/Abstract/README.md

 }
 ```

-At each interaction, with should update the session object.
+At each interaction, we should update the session object.

 There are 2 possible interactions: